JCSDA/jedi-stack/README.md

 ## Vetting process

-If you want to add a new library or software package to the stack you must first do the following:
+If you want to add a new library or software package to the jedi-stack you must first do the following:

 1. Create a Zenhub issue that describes the reason for the addition.
 Which JEDI components require it?
 Why is it beneficial to add to the stack?
 Can it be installed or acquired a different way?
 (If you do not have access to the internal JCSDA ZenHub boards you can create a thread on the [JCSDA forums](https://forums.jcsda.org)).
 Bring it to the attention of the JEDI Software Infrastructure team by "asssigning" or tagging individual members.